thunderbolt007/VideoCompress/README.md

 # VideoCompress
 A Telegram Video Compressor Bot By [@AbirHasan2005](https://t.me/linux_repo). **This bot works for all!** No need to define each user IDs to use bot.
 Also works in Group.

+### Logger Mode:
+For Logger Mode use [Beta Branch](https://github.com/AbirHasan2005/VideoCompress/tree/beta).
+In Logger Mode Bot will send it's Live Status to your Telegram Logs Channel!
+For more Help to Deploy that ask in [Support Group](https://t.me/linux_repo).

 ### Demo Bot:
 <a href="https://t.me/VidCom_Robot"><img src="https://img.shields.io/badge/Demo-Telegram%20Bot-blue.svg?logo=telegram"></a>